This article contains affiliate links. If you purchase through our links, we may earn a small commission at no extra cost to you. Learn more

 - Read our beginner's guide first

-- Check the costume guide if you want to dress up
+- Check the costume guide or grab a quick costume on Amazon if you want to dress up

 Small local faires often have the most charm and community feel.
 Don't underestimate them just because they're not nationally famous.